SunnieShen/CCST9077/README.md

 ###  **1. Strong Connection to Course Ideas**
 The game integrates key quantum information concepts in an accessible, narrative-driven format:
 - **Quantum Entanglement**: metaphor for the "unspoken默契" between the actors.
-- **The CHSH Game & Bell’s Inequality** are directly mapped onto the synchronization test rules and win conditions.
+- **The CHSH Game & Bell’s Inequality** are directly mapped onto the synchronisation test rules and win conditions.
 	- ![[Pasted image 20251205054459.png]]
 - **Superposition & Measurement** are represented through "emotional prompts" (measurement bases) and "performance style" choices (measurement outcomes).
 - **Quantum Steering** is reflected in the collaborative, responsive decision-making between the player and Alice.